 6. Use Siblings or Pets

-To encourage your baby's interest in tummy time, have siblings nearby playing with their toys or the family pet so that your baby can look around at his/her environment and enjoy this play position for longer periods of time.
+To encourage your baby's interest in tummy time, have the family pet or siblings nearby playing with their toys so that your baby can look around at his/her environment and enjoy this play position for longer periods of time.

 7. Take tummy time outside!

-Place a blanket in the grass in your yard or at a park and let your baby (and you!) enjoy some fresh air, grass, and new sounds while they strengthen their bodies in tummy time.
+Place a blanket in the grass in your yard or at a park and let your baby (and you!) enjoy some fresh air, grass, and new sounds while strengthening the body in tummy time.

 8. Get Those Hands Wet